 I have worked at this school for 9 years now and I can't say enough wonderful things about it.
 It is filled with loving and caring educators.
 The students are amazing as well as their involved parents.
 The faculty and PTA work well together and it is a pleasure to come to work each and every day.
 I can't think of a better school to work in.

 Albany Avenue School is a public elementary school in Lindenhurst.
-The principal of Albany Avenue School is PRINCIPAL - MS. LISA OMEIS, whose e-mail is email@example.com.
-438 children attend Albany Avenue School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Asian.
-17% of the Albany Avenue School students have "limited English proficiency."
-35% of the 438 students here have subsidized lunches.
+The principal of Albany Avenue School is PRINCIPAL - MS. LISA OMEIS, who can be contacted at email@example.com.
+438 children attend Albany Avenue School and identify as White, non-Hispanic; Asian/Pacific Islander; and Asian.
+17% of the Albany Avenue School students are "limited in English proficiency."
+35% of the 438 students here are paying reduced lunch prices.
 The student to teacher ratio at Albany Avenue School is 14:1.
 Kid Esteem Montessori School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0%||0.2%|

 |Native Hawaiian or Other Pacific Islander||0%||%|